Zhang-Henry/zhang-henry.github.io/_pages/about.md

 # 🔥 News
+- *2025.03*: &nbsp;🎉🎉 I've been awarded the Outstanding Graduate in Zhejiang Province and Outstanding Graduate at Zhejiang University.
 - *2025.02*: &nbsp;🎉🎉 [Invisible Backdoor Attack in Self-supervised Learning](https://arxiv.org/abs/2405.14672) is accepted by CVPR 2025.
 - *2025.01*: &nbsp;🎉🎉 [Agent Security Bench (ASB): Formalizing and Benchmarking Attacks and Defenses in LLM-based Agents](https://arxiv.org/abs/2410.02644) is accepted by ICLR 2025.
 - *2025.01*: &nbsp;🎉🎉 [Class Incremental Fault Diagnosis under Limited Fault Data via Supervised Contrastive Knowledge Distillation](https://arxiv.org/pdf/2501.09525) is accepted by IEEE Transactions on Industrial Informatics.
-- *2024.11*: &nbsp;🎉🎉 I obtain the National Scholarship for Graduate Students in Zhejiang University.
+- *2024.11*: &nbsp;🎉🎉 I've been awarded the National Scholarship for Graduate Students at Zhejiang University.
 - *2024.04*: &nbsp;🎉🎉 [Generalized Out-of-distribution Fault Diagnosis (GOOFD) via Internal Contrastive Learning](https://ieeexplore.ieee.org/abstract/document/10510599) is accepted by IEEE Transactions on Industrial Informatics.
-- *2023.11*: &nbsp;🎉🎉 I obtain the National Scholarship for Graduate Students in Zhejiang University.
+- *2023.11*: &nbsp;🎉🎉 I've been awarded the National Scholarship for Graduate Students at Zhejiang University.

 # 📖 Educations